omichel/mmap/README.md

 ## Conclusion

-Memory mapped files are damn fast and the overhead of running them across docker containers is negligible.
+Memory mapped files are the fastest IPC between two processes and the overhead of running them across docker containers is negligible.